mdavidson9/docs.balsamiq.com/content/_editor/_wireframes/overview.md

 Comments can be marked as resolved after they are reviewed and addressed.
 You can add Callout markers to indicate specific places in the wireframe where the comments applies or add a link to an [alternate](../alternates/) version.

-You can learn more about comments in [Sharing, Presenting, and Reviewing](../sharing/#review-and-comment).
+You can learn more about comments in [Sharing and Reviewing](../sharing/#review-and-comment).

 ---